2015 IT Salary Survey

 U.S. Department of Labor National Employment Report

-Down slightly from from 30,100 reported last month
+Up from from what was reported last month

 Job growth in the IT job market s continues to improve.
 For the first time since the recession started, the number of new IT Jobs created exceeds the number of IT graduates.
 In 2013 there were 70,000 IT graduates in the US.

-The three month moving average for IT job market growth trend for IT Professionals is up for the first time in several months.
+The three month moving average for IT job market growth trend for IT Professionals is continuing to rise.

 Janco's CIO Hiring Plan Forecast is positive with CIOs now hiring.
-For the first time in several quarters CIOs and HR managers for IT are looking to hire staff
+For the first time in several quarters CIOs and HR managers for IT are looking to hire staff.
+Many IT organizations have open requisitions for IT pros that they are not able to fill because of the lack of good candidates.

-The number of new jobs (all categories excluding IT) created continues to be lower than the number of jobs needed for the US economy to stay even with adult population growth.
-The Labor Department has reported the economy added 252,000 jobs added in Decmber versus 321,000 in November which is now enough to cover the new entrants into the job market.
+The number of new jobs (all categories excluding IT) created continues to improve.
+The Labor Department has reported the economy added in January was 257,000 and 252,000 in December, which is now enough to cover the new entrants into the job market.

 IT Job Market Employment Trends

-The rate of job growth in the IT job market improved a bit but still with a gain of 7,900 jobs last month for IT Pros.
-Plus the number of jobs added in prior months (see table below) makes the job gains even better.
+The rate of job growth in the IT job market improved a bit but still with a gain of 14,500 jobs last month for IT Pros.
+In the last 12 months 131,800 new IT jobs were created.

 Prior Months IT Job Market Changes Adjustments.